spiral/docs/docs/en/testing/queue.md

 When testing code that sends out jobs, you typically want to make sure a specific job was sent out, but you don't actually want the job to run.
 This is because the job's execution can be tested in a separate test.

-The Spiral Framework has a handy way to test the job sending [spiral/queue](../queue/configuration.md) component.
+Spiral has a handy way to test the job sending [spiral/queue](../queue/configuration.md) component.
 You can use the `fakeQueue` method to prevent jobs from being sent to the actual queue.

 The `fakeQueue` method allows you to replace the default queue connection provider in the application container with a fake one, specifically the `Spiral\Testing\Queue\FakeQueueManager` class.
 This fake queue connection provider creates